mrtom/SSVC/README.md

 | SSVCLatestVersionNumber | The iOS Version Number for your latest build, as found in your App bundle | An Unsigned Integer | No | 0 |

 ### SSVCResponse
 Once SSVC has received the response from your server, it constructs an ```SSVCResponse``` object.
-This object wraps up the JSON response in a more friendly Objective-C API, and saves it to disk using ```NSUserDefaults```, under the key ```SSVCResponseFromLastVersionCheck```.
+This object wraps up the JSON response in a more friendly Objective-C API then saves it to disk using ```NSUserDefaults```, under the key ```SSVCResponseFromLastVersionCheck```.
 This probably isn't the simplest way of accessing the response - see 'Customising Usage' below for more information on how to register for updates when a new response is available.

 An ```SSVCResponse``` objects contains the following (read only) properties, mapping to the fields in the JSON response above: